-In complement assays, every lot of mouse complement will have a different titer even from the same strain of mice.
+In complement assays every lot of mouse complement will be have a different titer even from the same strain of mice.
 Preliminary assays will need to be done to determine the correct amount of NMS to use.
 Normal sensitized sheep cells (EA) work well if the lysis is boosted by MCAR.
 Most NMS samples generally contain a lot of hemoglobin and therefore the more serum used the higher the background.
 A sample assay protocol is shown in the table below where the total assay volume was kept to a minimum at 100 uL/assay.
 In general, tubes should be set up with buffers and MCAR at room temperature.
-Then EA (antibody-sensitized sheep erythrocytes (CompTech #B200)) are added, mixed and incubated 5 min at room temperature.
-Do not centrifuge the EA after they have been mixed with MCAR and do not make a master mix of EA and MCAR and then pipette into the tubes as this will result in inconsistent results.
-EA are used at 5 x 108/ml in GVB++ (CompTech #B100) and all dilutions are done in GVB++ buffer.
+Then EA are added, mixed and incubated 5 min at room temperature.
 After MCAR has incubated with the EA cells for 5 min or more at room temp the NMS is added to start the assay.
 The tubes should be mixed and moved to a 37°C water bath for 30 min with occasional (every 5-10 min) resuspension by vortexing.
-After 30 min at 37°C, the assays are diluted with 200 uL cold GVBE (CompTech #B105), mixed by vortexing, centrifuged to pellet the unlysed cells and 200 uL of the supernatant should be transferred to a flat-bottomed microplate and the absorbance read at 415 nm.
-Alternatively a microcuvette and spectrophotometer may be used.
-Percent lysis is calculated by subtracting the background A415 values (average of #1 and 2) from the A415 vales for each of the experimental assays (e.g. #7-22) and dividing by the maximum lysis (average of #5 and 6) minus background and then multiplying by 100.